Brandon deWilde: Acting

-DeWilde made his Broadway debut at the age of seven in The Member of the Wedding.
+DeWilde made his Broadway debut at the age of seven in The Member of the Wedding, based on the Carson McCullers's novel of the same name.
 He was the first child actor to win the Donaldson Award, and his talent was praised by John Gielgud the following year.
 He also starred in the 1952 film version of the play, which was directed by Fred Zinnemann.

 In 1952, he acted in Shane as Joey Starrett and was nominated for an Academy Award for Best Supporting Actor for his performance, becoming the youngest nominee at the time in a competitive category.
 He starred in his own television series, Jamie, which aired in 1953 and 1954.
 Although the series was popular, it was canceled because of a contract dispute.
 In 1956, he was featured with Walter Brennan, Phil Harris and Sidney Poitier in the coming-of-age Batjac film production of Good-bye, My Lady, adapted from James Street's book.

 DeWilde's soft-spoken manner of speech in his early roles was more akin to a Southern drawl.
 In 1956, at the age of 14, deWilde narrated the classical music works Peter and the Wolf by Sergei Prokofiev and The Young Person's Guide to the Orchestra by Benjamin Britten.
 He also recorded a reading of Huckleberry Finn on the album The Stories of Mark Twain along with his Good-bye, My Lady co-star Brennan.

 DeWilde shared an onscreen camaraderie with both James Stewart and Audie Murphy in the 1957 Western Night Passage.
 In 1958, deWilde starred in The Missouri Traveler, sharing lead billing with Lee Marvin in another coming-of-age film, this one set in the early 1900s.
 At the age of 17, he played an adolescent father in the 1959 drama Blue Denim.
 He guest-starred on many TV series, including Alcoa Theatre and the popular Western series Wagon Train.
+He had a lead role in the 1961 Pigeons from Hell episode of Boris Karloff’s Thriller (American TV series) anthology, which writer Stephen King claimed was the scariest episode of them all.